-The Linux is a code that transmits the system commands., Compilers, Editors, linkers and command-line interpreters are important and useful but they are not part of the operating system.
-We will look briefly at the LINUX command interpreter, called the SHELL, which, although not part of the operating system, makes heavy use of many operating system features and thus serves as a good example of how the system calls can be used.
+Linux is a code that transmits the system commands., Compilers, Editors, linkers, and command-line interpreters are essential and valuable but are not part of the operating system.
+We will look briefly at the LINUX command interpreter, called the SHELL, which, although not part of the operating system, makes heavy use of many operating system features and thus serves as an excellent example of how the system calls can be used.
 It is also the primary interface between a user sitting at his terminal and the operating system.

 Shell has standard input and output as its terminal.
 Shell is started when a user begins to login.
-To start a command a dollar sign is typed which indicates the user that the shell is ready to accept the command.
-For instance, when a user gives the date as input the there is a child process created and a program begins to run as a child process.
-Only when the child process is terminated after execution the shell gets back to the prompt and types again and after that, it reads the following lines as input.
+A dollar sign is typed to start a command, indicating the user that the shell is ready to accept the command.
+For instance, when a user gives the date as input, a child process is created, and a program begins to run as a child process.
+Only when the child process is terminated after execution the shell returns to the prompt and type again; after that, it reads the following lines as input.